Morning, Tuesday, 10th December 2024

 This conference will discuss the future for legal technology and innovation in legal services in the UK and the use of artificial intelligence moving forward.

-It will bring together key stakeholders with regulators and policymakers to assess implications for legal firms and their customers of the growing use of AI and other technological innovations in legal practice.
+It will bring key stakeholders together with regulators and policymakers to assess implications for legal firms and their customers of the growing use of AI and other technological innovations in legal practice.

 The agenda includes a focus on latest thinking on opportunities for service improvement and increasing productivity, and how they can be realised for legal service providers of all sizes.
+The discussion takes place in light of the Government’s recently published Invest 2035: The UK’s modern industrial strategy, including plans to expand the global market for the UK’s professional services by capitalising on emerging strengths, such as accounting and lawtech.

-Sessions will discuss practical challenges, and regulatory implications of the latest developments in AI in legal tech and services.
-Areas for discussion include AI-driven contract analysis, predictive legal outcomes, the use of block chains, and wider application of generative AI and machine learning.
+Sessions will discuss practical challenges and regulatory implications of the latest developments in AI in legal tech and services.
+Areas for discussion include AI-driven contract analysis, predictive legal outcomes, the use of blockchains, and wider application of generative AI and machine learning.

 They will discuss technical and business process integration, including strategies and best practice for workforce professional development and upskilling, as well addressing concerns regarding potential negative impact on employment and progression.
-Areas for discussion include addressing tech skills gaps, tackling resistance to change, and considering the role of regulation and education and training providers in ensuring that legal professionals are competent in the use of new technologies.
+Areas for discussion include addressing tech skills gaps, tackling resistance to change, and considering the role of regulation, education and training providers in ensuring that legal professionals are competent in the use of new technologies.

-Further sessions will look at data security priorities, safeguarding client confidentiality, and accuracy in AI-driven legal services.
+Further sessions will look at data security priorities, safeguarding client confidentiality and accuracy in AI-driven legal services.

 All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
+As well as key stakeholders, those due to attend include officials from MOJ; GLD; HMCTS; HM Treasury; CPS; NCA; HMRC; DBT; DSIT; Defra; DESNZ; DfT; Ofcom; Home Office; the Welsh Government; and The Scottish Government.